St. Laurence's Church of England

 Communication with families

 At Little Treasures’ Nursery, we want to keep our parents/ carers fully informed about their child.
 Each child has their very own learning journal, where their artwork, photograph and observations are recorded to celebrate achievements and track progress.
 We also use the communication app, ‘Seesaw’ to share frequent photos, updates, and reminders with parents/ carers, ensuring families are fully involved in their child’s learning journey.
 We frequently invite parents into our Nursery across the year to celebrate their child’s learning journey and celebrate special occasions.
-We get to know the children so well by having strong parental communication and by observing and following each child’s interests, extending learning over time and planning for next steps.
-This approach ensures that every child, including those with SEND, is motivated, engaged, and supported to develop independence, confidence, and a lifelong love of learning.

 Mrs Harris - UQ Teacher